jirkamarsik/ling-eff/dissertation/public-abstract.md

 in programming languages.
 In the C language, the expression "x = 2 + 3" refers to the value 5, but it also changes the value of the variable "x" to be 5.
 Both natural and programming languages use a variety of side effects and it is not always easy to have them interact together correctly.
-Our thesis makes use of this parallel between natural languages and programming languages and applies some of the recent insights from programming language theory to the study of natural languages.
+The thesis makes use of this parallel between natural languages and programming languages to apply some of the recent insights from programming language theory to the study of natural languages.